Skip to:

 • Effective communication of the final design vision to stakeholders.

-Limited visual detail and realism, potential for misunderstandings due to minimalistic representation.
+Limited visual detail and realism, the potential for misunderstandings due to minimalistic representation.

-Time-consuming creation process, potential for scope creep if excessive time is spent on details.
+The time-consuming creation process has the potential for scope creep if excessive time is spent on details.

 Selecting the right prototype fidelity